Can't Tell Me Nothing: Composition and lyrics

 Musically, "Can't Tell Me Nothing" is a hip hop track.
 The song features slow, moody synth-driven production, which contains foghorn keyboards.
 It also includes a bassline alongside strings.
 West explained that the song's chords are akin to that of a rock melody, specifically comparing them to the music of Led Zeppelin.
 The song contains ad-libs from Young Jeezy in the background, which are repeated throughout the chorus.
 Additional vocals are also provided by Connie Mitchell of the Australian electronic group Sneaky Sound System, being looped within the song.

 West explained that he wanted to create a theme song with the track, describing it as being a song for the people.
 Lyrically, "Can't Tell Me Nothing" serves as West's reflection on his fame and as a result of this, he hovers between insecure and confrontational while marked by bitter regret as well as self-aware defiance.
 West begins the song by expounding his conflicted feelings regarding wealth and desire, describing a compulsion to spend that overwhelms any and all other objectives in life.
 This is tied by West into his perceived overall inability to keep himself together even as he grows into an increasingly prominent figure in the public eye with lyrics like, "I feel the pressure, under more scrutiny / And what do I do?
 Act more stupidly."
 Uncertainty is also expressed by West in the song's lyrics, with him asking: "Then you can't tell me nothing, right?"
 Shortly afterwards, West affirms "you can't tell me nothing."
+The song marks the first use of the word "apologing", which was invented as a way to rhyme "apologizing" with the previous line's "collagen".
 West said the line "When You Try Hard, That's when you Die Hard" is about having accepted who he is and stopping trying to prove himself all the time, while West revealed that it refers to the outfit worn by him at the 48th Annual Grammy Awards in 2006.